drawm/daily-notes/README.md

     - Make sure the parent directory exist `mkdir -p $HOME/.bin`
     - Clone the repo `git clone git@github.com:drawm/daily-notes.git $HOME/.bin/daily-notes`
 * Setup Daily-Notes
-    - Call `note-setup.sh` locate in the repo you clonned
+    - Call `note-setup` locate in the repo you clonned
     - `cd $HOME/.bin/daily-notes`
-    - `./note-setup.sh $HOME/.my-notes no`
+    - `./note-setup $HOME/.my-notes no`
     - Follow the script instructions to add path mapping to your rc file

-All done!
+* All done!

+### Note - Getting started
+`note` is used to quickly create & edit personnal notes.
+Usage is simple, `note [category [sub-category]] name` Notes must have:
+* At most 2 levels of category.
+* A name.

+When editing a note for the first time, a file will be created with a title, timestamp and signature.

+Calling `note` with the same argument will re-open the previously note.

+Notes will be automatically commited to git when done editing.
+If no change was made, the note isn't commited.

+If the new is new and wasn't edited, it is removed.
+This is to prevent creating files when making typos.

 ### Journal - Getting started
 Daily notes are managed through the `journal` command.